-Civil and criminal investigators from federal and state agencies may not be a part of the UC, except to the extent that their expertise may help identify cause(s) of the accident that resulted in the spill and determine immediate The goal of evaluation is to:

-- Improve current and future dialogue and communication efforts. - Assess changes in stakeholder concerns, issues, and opinions. - Change, modify, or enhance the Liaison Plan mitigating actions in coordination with the salvage group to deal with such issues.
-While investigations personnel may report to individuals that are part of the UC, the investigators are separate, and should be clearly delineated as such so as not to introduce potentially polarizing forces into the UC where collaboration and cooperation are key to a rapid and well-coordinated response.
-Coordination with, and access to UC is conducted through the LOFR.
+Civil and criminal investigators from federal and state agencies may not be a part of the UC, except to the extent that their expertise may help identify the cause(s) of the accident that resulted in the spill and determine immediate mitigating actions in coordination with the salvage group to deal with such issues.
+While investigations personnel may report to individuals who are part of the UC, the investigators are separate and should be clearly delineated as such so as not to introduce potentially polarizing forces into the UC where collaboration and cooperation are key to a rapid and well-coordinated response.
+Coordination with, and access to, the UC is conducted through the LOFR.